-CONCERT SCHEDULE: The concert schedule will be arranged and published well in advance of the concert dates.
-The tentative summer schedule will be announced the first week of June or sooner.
+CONCERT SCHEDULE: The concert schedule will be arranged and shared in advance of the concert dates.
+The tentative summer schedule will be announced the first week of June or earlier.
 When performance opportunities arise on short notice, the membership will be polled as to their availability.
 The board will then issue a decision based on the interest shown.

 CONCERT ATTENDANCE: Members unable to perform in a concert must notify their section leader as soon as possible thereby enabling their part to be covered.

 CONCERT VENUES: Our outdoor concerts require special planning by all members.
-Everyone should wear clothing appropriate for the weather and bring items such as water, sunglasses, and hats, if needed.
+Everyone should wear clothing appropriate for the weather and bring items such as water, sunglasses, and hats, as needed.

 CONCERT PROGRAMS: Our concert programs are chosen by the conductor.
 Suggestions are always welcome.